geo-c/Dev-Corner/docs/data/storage/package-create.md

 ## Package_create
 ##### Parameters
-*	`name` (string) – the name of the new dataset, must be between 2 and 100 characters long and contain only lowercase alphanumeric characters, - and _, e.g. `warandpeace`
+*	`name` (string) – the name of the new dataset, must be between 2 and 100 characters long and contain only lowercase alphanumeric characters, - and _, e.g.: `warandpeace`
 *	`title` (string) – the title of the dataset (optional, default: same as name)
 *	`author` (string) – the name of the dataset’s author (optional)
 *	`author_email` (string) – the email address of the dataset’s author (optional)